THE ARCHITECTURE EXPERIENCE

 How Much Does It Cost?

 The price includes flights ex-Chennai, India (taxes extra).
-The price without flights is $950.
+The price without flights is $1050.
 Please contact us if you are a NASA India student, for discounted pricing.
+Early bird pricing is available till April 7, 2024 only.

 What does the cost include?